Zyzz294/vm-connection-module/README.md

 # VM Connection Module

-A simple yet robust Python module for SSH connections to remote VMs in test automation.
+A simple Python module for SSH connections to remote VMs in test automation.
 Handles the essentials: real-time output, reconnection, and reboot detection.

 ## Quick Start